allaboutapps/next-starter/README.md

 - Add content to path, set filename (Replace <svg> with a <g> if you want to set transformations for all child elements)
 - Camel case the attributes inside the SVG

+## Assets
+All assets are put into `/public/assets`.
+No files should be put into `/public/`root.
+This is because of localization middleware prepending locales automatically (see https://github.com/vercel/next.js/discussions/36308)

+You could additionally have an asset folder per language which gives you the ability to localize assets as well.
+See https://github.com/vercel/next.js/discussions/36308#discussioncomment-8645411.

 ## Licenses
 You can generate a file containing used third party licenses using `yarn license-check`. **CC-BY-4.0** is included because of NextJS including caniuse-lite which is using CC-BY-4.0.
 So the license file is mandatory for attribution.
 `yarn build` will automatically generate a license file.